 Set the PLTDISABLEGC environment variable (to any value) before Racket starts to disable garbage collection.

-In Racket 3m (the main variant of Racket), each garbage collection logs a message (see Logging) at the 'debug level with topic 'GC.
+In Racket 3m (the main variant of Racket), each garbage collection logs a message (see Logging) at the 'debug level.
 The data portion of the message is an instance of a gc-info prefab structure type with 10 fields as follows, but future versions of Racket may use a gc-info prefab structure with additional fields:

 (struct gc-info (major? pre-amount pre-admin-amount code-amount post-amount post-admin-amount start-process-time end-process-time start-time end-time) #:prefab)